 With the help of Peregrine, we have been able to strengthen our assessment process by adding customized test banks to be in alignment with several specializations we have in place.
 All our programs are designed to have 60% business topics with the remaining 40% dedicated to specialization areas such as digital media, computer science, international relations, to name a few.
 Therefore, it is important that our assessments cover both business topics and specialization topics.
 With this combination we are getting a good global view of our different undergraduate and graduate programs.

-To read the full case study, download a FREE copy of the whitepaper, The Use of Summative Assessment to Improve Quality in Global Business Education Programs.
+To read the full case study, download a FREE copy of the whitepaper, The Use of Summative Assessment to Improve Quality in Business Administration Programs Outside the U.S..

 An External Measure for Schools Outside the United States